An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 - Reinfection

-can be used to visualise genetic data for molecular correction regardless of the analytical method; for example, Plasmodium falciparum data intended for analysis using a WHO match-counting algorithm.plot_simplex()
+plot_data()visualises genetic data for molecular correction, regardless of the analytical method (e.g., Plasmodium falciparum data intended for analysis using a WHO match-counting algorithm).plot_simplex()can be used to visualise per-recurrence probabilities of relapse, recrudescence, and reinfection (or any other probability triplet summing to one).

 Please be aware of the following points!